-Crouse Hospital is Central New York’s largest provider of maternity care services, delivering more than 4,200 babies annually, and is the state-designated regional referral center for high-risk neonatal intensive care services.
+Crouse Health is Central New York’s largest provider of maternity care services, delivering more than 4,000 babies annually, and is the state-designated regional referral center for high-risk neonatal intensive care services.

 Crouse also operates one of the longest-running and largest ambulatory surgery programs in the U.S. in two surgery centers near the main hospital complex.
 Phase 1 construction on the Witting Surgical Center, a three-floor, state-of-the-art facility, was completed in late 2010 with the opening of 14 new operating rooms.
-An additional four inpatient ORs are scheduled to come on line in February 2013, completing this $50 million project.
+An additional four inpatient ORs came on line in February 2013, completing this $50 million project.

 Other specialties include comprehensive diagnostic and interventional cardiac care (featuring the region’s only pediatric cardiac catheterization program); surgical services (including the latest advancements in robotic surgery); orthopedics; stroke care (Crouse is a NYS-designated stroke center and the first ‘Gold Plus’ stroke hospital in Syracuse); oncology; and the region’s only hospital-based chemical dependency treatment services.
 The hospital also operates the Crouse Hospital College of Nursing, providing critical nursing education to more than 300 students annually.